Pistorius smashed toilet door with bat, expert says

 Pistorius' lower limbs were amputated as a baby but he overcame the disability to become the "fastest man on no legs", winning gold medals at both the Beijing and London Paralympics.

-With good looks and an easy smile, he was a sponsors' dream, but since Steenkamp's killing the accounts of his behavior have revealed a dark side to his carefully groomed media persona.
+With good looks and an easy smile, he was a sponsors' dream, but since Steenkamp's killing the accounts of his behaviour have revealed a dark side to his carefully groomed media persona.

 Prosecutors are trying to show Pistorius loved the fast life, with an unhealthy obsession for guns.